KimballJ67/basic-data-mining/README.md

 This contains the code for Kimball Johnston and Seth Doubek's data mining final project.
 It only contains code written by Kimball Johnston and does not contain any of the code written by Seth Doubek.
+The purpose of this repository is to share this code with anyone who is interested in basic data mining techniques such as clustering and dimensionality reduction.

+# Code Description

 The code for this project can be divided into three stages: vectorization, dimensionality reduction, and clustering.